ChirantanGanguly/Data_Science/Data Science Specialization/Data Science: Foundation Using R Specialization/R Programming/quizzes/Week_1.md

 Suppose I have a list defined as x <- list(2, "a", "b", TRUE).
 What does x[[2]] give me?

 ### Answer
--a character vector containing the letter "a".
+- a character vector containing the letter "a".
--a character vector of length 1.
+- a character vector of length 1.

 Question 9
 ----------
 Suppose I have a vector x <- 1:4 and a vector y <- 2:3.
 What is produced by the expression x + y?

 ### Answer
-an integer vector with elements 3, 5, 5, 7.
+- an integer vector with elements 3, 5, 5, 7.

 Question 10
 -----------